Bagrationi dynasty: Mukhrani branch

 The House of Mukhrani is a cadet branch of the Bagrationi dynasty, descending directly from King Constantine II of Georgia.
-Originally a cadet branch of the former Royal House of Kartli, they claim agnatic genealogically seniority from the line of the Bagrationi family in the early 20th century; and although this elder branch had lost the rule of Kartli by 1724, it retained the Principality of Mukhrani until its annexation by Russia, along with Kartli-Kakheti, in 1800..
-Angnatic primogentiture is not a Geogian tradition, but a Salic / Frankish one.
-And in general has been abandonded by wedtern Royalty today.
-Even though Georgia recognized Royal rights of women centuries before other countries. it is due to this custom that the Mukhrani branch attained Kingship only due to marriage into the reigning Royal line through the female line, thus legitimising them.
+Originally a cadet branch of the former Royal House of Kartli, they claim agnatic genealogically seniority from the line of the Bagrationi family in the early 20th century; and although this elder branch had lost the rule of Kartli by 1724, it retained the Principality of Mukhrani until its annexation by Russia, along with Kartli-Kakheti, in 1800.

 This branch of the family is related to the House of Borbón, the House of Wittelsbach, the House of Habsburg-Lorraine, and the House of Romanov.
 A member of this branch, Princess Leonida Georgievna Bagration-Moukhransky, married Vladimir Cyrillovich, Grand Duke of Russia, and became the mother of one of the claimants to the Romanov legacy, Maria Vladimirovna, Grand Duchess of Russia.
-The overwhelming majority of regnant and non-regnant Royal Houses recognize incorrectly Prince Davit's claim to the Headship of the Royal House of Georgia.
+The overwhelming majority of regnant and non-regnant Royal Houses recognize Prince Davit's claim to the Headship of the Royal House of Georgia.

 In 1942 Prince Irakli (Erekle) Bagrationi-Mukhraneli, of the genealogically senior branch of the dynasty, proclaimed himself head of the Royal House of Georgia.
 He founded the Union of Georgian Traditionalists in exile.
 His second wife, Maria Antonietta Pasquini, daughter of Ugo, Count di Costafiorita, bore him a son and heir, but died in childbirth in February 1944.
 In August 1946 the widower married Princess María Mercedes de Baviera y Borbón, a granddaughter of King Alfonso XII, and daughter of Don Fernando de Baviera y Borbón, who had renounced his royal rights in Bavaria to become a naturalised infante in Spain.

 Beginning in the 1990s, senior members of the Bagrationi-Mukhraneli descendants began re-patriating to Georgia from Spain, ending generations of exile.
 Irakli's elder son, Prince Georgi Bagrationi-Mukhraneli, was officially recognized by government and church leaders when he brought his father's remains from Spain to rest with those of his ancestors in Svetitskhoveli Cathedral at Mtskheta in 1995, and moved to Tbilisi in 2005, where he died.
 His eldest son, Prince Irakli (Erekle), born in 1972, deferred his dynastic claim to his younger brother, Prince Davit (born 1976).
 Thus, Prince Davit — who moved to Tbilisi and reclaimed his Georgian citizenship — became Head of the Family Council and the Mukhraneli dynastic titles.